The Sims 2: Castaway

 The Sims 2: Castaway is the third console spin-off of the life simulation video game The Sims 2 for the Wii, Nintendo DS (NDS), PlayStation 2 (PS2) and PlayStation Portable (PSP).
 It is also available on mobile phones; Nokia offered Castaway on the Ovi Store.
 A roughly similar game, The Sims Castaway Stories, is available for personal computers, but is not a direct port of Castaway.
-It is the final game released in the series for both the PS2 and PSP.